GWeindel/hmp/README.md

 # Beyond summary statistics for EEG analysis

-Now the purpose, apart from determining the number and timecourse of important EEG events in the Rreaction time, is also to use the by-trial information.
+Now the purpose, apart from determining the number and time course of important EEG events in the reaction time, is also to use the by-trial information.

 We illustrate this by first plotting the traditional event-related potentials (i.e. taking the average of given electrodes across the different time points) with cherry-picked electrodes.